Melon Farmers Original Version

 If anyone is stupid enough to base a video sharing internet service in the UK, then you will have to sign up for censorship by Ofcom before 6th May 2021.
 After a year you will have to pay for the privilege too

-Link Here 10th March 2021
+Link Here10th March 2021

-Ofcom logo Ofcom has published guidance to help providers self-assess whether they need to notify to Ofcom as UK-established video-sharing platforms.
+Ofcom has published guidance to help providers self-assess whether they need to notify to Ofcom as UK-established video-sharing platforms.

 Video-sharing platforms (VSPs) are a type of online video service which allow users to upload and share videos with the public.